 The long barrow was examined in 1810 by bishop Münter and was protected by law after that.
 Even though it had been protected by law it was on the verge of being destroyed, there were made attempts of "buying" the graves so that the farmers would let them be, but some farmers was not keen on putting anything into writing and only made oral promisses that could be broken very easy.

-long barrow, and real stoneage graves in the area was used to build the copy.
-It has even
+real long barrow, and real stoneage graves in the area was used to build the copy.
+It has even mistaken for a

 It is said that the long barrow and the Bautastone is a copy of the Røddinge Kings grave.
 The Røddinge King or King Rød was a giant living at Ulvsund.
 It is said that the cover stone came from his actual grave which was situated on Røddinge Mark(=field).
 It is not Klekkendehøj but a grave situated not far from it.
 The bautastone has been taken from Askeby Mark(=field), where it still was standing upright in 1789.
 Calmette had to use 16 pairs of horses to get the stone from its origin to Marienborg.
 The broken bautastone at the end of the long barrow has also be taken from some other place.

 Calmette died in 1803 and was Møns first ancient researcher / archeologist and it was his collection of ancient artifacts, which became to be some of the first things in the big collection of today at the National Museum in Copenhagen.